When did the idea of a direct conversation with another become so problematic?

 Even so, the default model for understanding how we maintain our social nature is increasingly at odds with the ways we now live.
 What has changed most dramatically are the preferences of younger Americans who are less eager to seek out conversation as a problem-solving tool.

 The most interesting research on this subject is coming from Sherry Turkle at M.I.T., who has been documenting the well-known drift of the young away from direct interaction to alternate channels that enlarge connectivity but diminish communication richness (Reclaiming Conversation, 2015).
-The platforms are well-known, including Instagram, Facebook, Twitter and other proliferating forms.
-Under the misnomer of “connectivity,” changes in technology and adjustments to them are slowly schooling younger generations to prefer communication that is mediated and intentionally somewhat isolating.
-But we are kidding ourselves if we believe the false equivalency that lets “social media” substitute for living in the social world.
+The platforms are well-known, including Instagram, Facebook, Twitter and other forms.
+Under the misnomer of “connectivity,” changes in technology and adjustments to them are slowly schooling younger generations to prefer communication that is mediated and intentionally isolating.
+We are kidding ourselves if we believe the false equivalency that lets “social media” substitute for living in the social world.

 Turkle notes a wholesale flight away from direct conversation and toward electronic messaging.
 In the words of many of her interviewees, meeting directly with someone is “risky,” “too emotional,” “an interruption,” and “anxiety producing.”
 As a high school senior she interviewed observed, “What’s wrong with conversation?
 I’ll tell you what’s wrong with conversation!
 It takes place in real time and you can’t control what you are going to say.”